wangweichuan/ige/README.md

 The deployment packager also removes any server-side code from the source automatically so when writing multiplayer / networked games none of your server-side code is visible to the client even if they do a view-source on the game.js file.

 If you have any comments, questions, requests, issues or bug reports please use the GitHub issue tracker for this repository: https://github.com/coolbloke1324/ige_prototype/issues

+The Isogenic Game Engine website can be found here: http://www.isogenicengine.com